keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - VPCs are region specific and you can have up to five VPCs per region.
 - By default, AWS is configured to have one subnet in each AZ of the regions where your application is.
 - In an ideal and secure VPC architecture, you launch the web servers or elastic load balancers in the public subnet and the database servers in the private subnet.
-- Here is an example of a hypotherical application sitting behind a typical VPC setup:
+- Here is an example of a hypothetical application sitting behind a typical VPC setup:

 ![Screen Shot 2020-06-21 at 6 20 09 PM](https://user-images.githubusercontent.com/13093517/85236432-dd514a00-b3eb-11ea-9ab0-1b5acf4b8894.png)